 Inpatient Occupational Therapy

 Occupational therapy might start while you are still being cared for in the hospital.
-We have specialized programs for people with brain injuries and strokes as well as other neurological, cardiac, orthopaedic, and medically complex conditions.
+We have specialized programs for people with brain injuries and strokes as well as other neurological, cardiac, orthopedic, and medically complex conditions.
 These include the following:

 - acute care occupational therapy programs that focus on your ability to perform everyday tasks and your overall mobility after surgery